 Document references are critical to quickly finding tag information during the commissioning and operation phases.

-Contractor shall cross reference all documents through document numbers to the asset hierarchy level in conformance with the CFIHOS RDL and provide this data to the Principal in a document references file as structured data.
+Contractor shall cross reference all documents through document numbers to the asset hierarchy level in conformance with the Contract RDL and provide this data to the Principal in a document references file as structured data.

-Contractor shall verify that Approved For Construction and later revisions of all documents are issued with a complete set of document references including document to tag number references defined in the CFIHOS RDL.
+Contractor shall verify that Approved For Construction and later revisions of all documents are issued with a complete set of document references including document to tag number references defined in the Contract RDL.

 Physical Record Requirements